-What are Volatile Organic Compounds (VOCs) & Particulates?
+What Are Volatile Organic Compounds (VOCs)?

-Volatile Organic Compounds (VOCs) are found in many products in your home.
-VOCs include chemicals like formaldehyde, toluene and acetone.
-And you can find them inside things like furniture made with particleboard, carpets, flooring, cleaning products, air fresheners, pesticides, fiberglass, gas stoves, and wood finish.
+Volatile Organic Compounds (VOCs) are in many products used in your home.
+VOCs include chemicals like formaldehyde, toluene, and acetone.
+These chemicals can be found inside furniture made with particleboard, carpets, flooring, cleaning products, air fresheners, pesticides, fiberglass, gas stoves, and wood finish.

-VOCs have the ability to make your life miserable.
-They can irritate your eyes and nose or trigger asthma attacks.
-The long-term effects are far scarier and include liver, kidney, central nervous system damage and cancer.
-The best evidence to date suggests that the higher the dose of air pollution, the worse our bodies reactions will be.
+VOCs can make your life miserable by irritating your eyes and nose or triggering asthma attacks.
+Some long-term effects include liver, kidney, and central nervous system damage, as well as cancer.
+The best evidence to date suggests that the higher the dose of air pollution, the worse our bodies’ reactions will be.

 Particle pollution includes:

-- PM10: inhalable particles that have a diameter of about 10 micrometers and smaller
+PM10: inhalable particles that have a diameter of about 10 micrometers and smaller

-- PM2.5: fine inhalable particles that are less than 2.5 micrometers and smaller
+PM2.5: fine inhalable particles that are less than 2.5 micrometers and smaller

-When you see smog in the city, that is when you are seeing PM 2.5, which is the main cause of reduced visibility in parts of the United States.
-Exposure to such particles can affect both your heart and your lungs such as premature death, heart attacks, irregular heartbeat, aggravated asthma, decreased lung function, irritation inside the lungs, coughing or difficulty breathing.
+When you see smog in the city, you could be seeing PM 2.5, which is the cause of reduced visibility in parts of the United States.
+Exposure to such particles can affect both your heart and your lungs by causing premature death, heart attacks, irregular heartbeat, aggravated asthma, decreased lung functioning, irritation inside of the lungs, coughing, or difficulty breathing.

-What Can You Do To Protect Your Family from Air Pollution?
+What Can You Do To Protect Your Family From Air Pollution?

-The good news here is 90% of your time is likely spent indoors.
-So even though you can’t control the air you breathe outside, you CAN control the type of air you breathe indoors.
+The good news here is that 90% of your time is likely indoors, which means even though you can’t control the air you breathe outside, you can control the air you breathe indoors.
 It’s estimated that indoor air quality can be anywhere from 2-5x more polluted than outside, so focusing on indoor air is in your best interest.